-I found this simplified net-worth table to be invaluable in giving us a birds-eye perspective of the numbers behind each option.
-We account for the value of our house, and how the difference in stock market returns effect our net-worth.
+I found this simplified net-worth table invaluable in giving us a birds-eye perspective of the numbers behind each option.
+We account for our house's value and how the difference in stock market returns affects our net-worth.

 What Are We Going To Do?

 The more I thought about our scenario, the more I realized that our goal is to try to put us in as strong of a financial position as possible after 10-15 years.

 If we pay off the mortgage ASAP with Option #3, that is by far the less riskiest option.
 But given the average of the stock market over 10-year time frames, there is evidence that investing this money instead has a high likelihood of giving us more money and options.